 After the child is done reading, don’t just leave it there.
 Go ahead and ask questions about what they have read.
 For instance, let them explain what they have understood about the passage or text.
 If they are using long reading materials such as book reports and storybooks, draft discussion questions that both of you can discuss together after the reading session is over.

 We all have to accept the fact that some children are not natural readers.
 They might not understand the text from a normal reading, but they can comprehend and decipher it better after hearing, seeing, or writing.
-If you notice that your child is finding it hard to read, experiment with different teaching methods.
+If you notice that your child is finding it hard to read, experiment with different teaching styles.
 Incorporate them into your reading sessions.
 This can be writing what they’ve just read, visualizing it by drawing pictures or hearing the words.
 The child should read in a suitable atmosphere.
-Provide a reading chair and a bookshelf with storybooks which is assessable to the child at any time.
+Provide a reading chair and a bookshelf with storybooks, which are assessable to the child at any time.
 To make it cozier, get a big classroom bean bag chair.

-Always be on the lookout for any red flags or signs that your child is finding it difficult to read.
+Always be on the lookout for any red flags or signs that your child finds difficult to read.
 I say this because he/she could be having a condition such as dyslexia, which is very common with children.
 It affects up to 5 children in a standard classroom.
 And though children with this condition, finding it hard to read, being assisted and guided can put them at par with children that have normal reading abilities.
-In case of such a situation, take the necessary steps to help them improve their reading comprehension skills.
+In such a situation, please take the necessary steps to improve their reading comprehension skills.

 Improving and refining your kids 1st-grade reading comprehension is something that you can do all the time, even from the comfort of your home.
 If your student or child needs extra boosting, hire a professional and dedicated tutor to coach and guide them.